curiositycasualty/chef-acceptance/README.md

 ```

 ### Development
-During development of new pages and objects you'll find yourself in change, run, change, mode.
-For UI tests, this is incredible painful.
-This project comes equipped with a runtime conosle environment.
+During development of new pages and objects you'll find yourself in change-run-change-run mode.
+For UI tests, this is incredibly painful.
+This project comes equipped with a runtime console environment.

 Run `rake console` and let it load (using the test-config options)